We use a variety of gardening techniques across our subarctic gardens. Not just one or two, but several.

 Where you really start to win subarctic gardening, though, is when you start combining these techniques together.

-Why does it all of a sense make sense to use a different growing technique?
+Why does it all of a sudden make sense to use a different growing technique?
+The answer is?
 It doesn’t.

 We could have put in raised beds, or even wide raised rows.
 Or we even could have grown in the ground.
 The greenhouse would have improved all those techniques, a lot!